stringandstickytape/MaxsAiStudio/README.md

 - The network diagram shows the structure of your conversation.
 - Each node represents a message, color-coded by the AI model used.
 - Click on nodes to navigate through the conversation.
-- Node labels are truncated to 500 characters for better visibility.

 ### 9. Snippet Detection